Skip to main content

 154 mentions Positive Neutral Negative

-• “Fantastic story, meaningful choices, deep characterisation, great replay value and the story itself is extremely well written.”
+• “Fantastic story, meaningful choices, deep characterization, great replay value and the story itself is extremely well written.”

 • “I was deeply immersed in the entire story and enjoyed every second.”

-• “The story is very linear, with a few paths you could take with very obvious choices.”
+• “The story is very linear, with only a few paths you can take and very obvious choices.”

-• “Most of the choices end up the same, the important plot event is not handled well, I can't even choose a decent response when the main character is being utterly stupid.”
+• “Most of the choices end up the same; the important plot events are not handled well, and you can't even choose a decent response when the main character is being utterly stupid.”

 • replayability